 Either the Generator or the Company may undertake modifications to its facilities.
 If either plans to undertake a modification that reasonably may be expected to affect the other's facilities or the New England Transmission System, that party shall provide to the others and any affected party sufficient information regarding such modification so that the other party(ies) may evaluate the potential impact of such modification prior to commencement of the work.
 Such information shall be deemed to be confidential and shall include information concerning the timing of such modifications and whether such modifications are expected to interrupt the flow of electricity from the Generator.
 The party desiring to perform such work shall provide the relevant drawings, plans, and specifications to the other party (ies) at least ninety (90) Calendar Days in advance of the commencement of the work.
-Notwithstanding the foregoing, no party shall be obligated to proceed with a modification that would constitute a Material Modification or an Interconnection Request under the large generator interconnection process.
+Notwithstanding the foregoing, no party shall be obligated to proceed with a modification that would constitute a Material Modification or an Interconnection Request under the large generator interconnection process, except as provided under and pursuant to the large generator interconnection process.